ctg123/portfolio_blog/content/blog/future_of_STEAM.md

 +++
 Hey Folks!

-In this blog post, I've gather some preliminary notes around the ever broad topic of what STEAM is all about.
+In this blog post, I share some of my thoughts about what STEAM is all about and a brief breakdown and summary of applications.

-I'm sure you may be aware that this includes a massive area of career fields and activities, so lets focus on a more specific approach that would be good to inform a beginner.
+I'm sure you're aware that STEAM covers a significant amount of career fields and activities, so lets focus on a more specific approach that would be good to inform a beginner.

 The famous NASA physicist & mathematician, Katherine Johnson, provided a great summarizing quote of these principles: